twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-reseach/dhp-en-ref%zh.rst

 - Ven.
 Dhammajoti, K. L., Bhikkhu, (1995), The Chinese Version of Dharmapada, Translated with Introduction and Annotation, University of Kelaniya, Sri Lanka.

+- Falk, Harry, (2011), `The ‘Split’ Collection of Kharoṣṭhī Texts <https://www.academia.edu/3561702/split_collection>`__ ,  Annual Report of the International Research Institute for Advanced Buddhology at Soka University for the Academic Year 2011, pp. 13-23.
+The International Research Institute of Advanced Buddhology at Soka University, Tokyo, Japan.

+- Falk, Harry & Ingo Strauch, (2014), “The Bajaur and Split Collections of Kharoṣṭhī Manuscripts within the context of Buddhist Gāndhārī Literature”, Paul Harrison & Jens-Uwe Hartmann (eds.), From Birch Bark to DigitalData: Recent Advances in Buddhist Manuscript Research (Österreichische Akademie der Wissenschaften, Phil.-Hist.
+Klasse, Denkschriften, 460 = Beiträge zur Kultur- und Geistesgeschichte Asiens, 80).
+Wien (Österreichische Akademie der Wissenschaften): 51-78.

-- Falk, `Harry <https://www.academia.edu/11754140/A_new_G%C4%81ndh%C4%81r%C4%AB_Dharmapada>`__ , (2015), `A New Gāndhārī Dharmapada <https://www.academia.edu/11754140/A_new_G%C4%81ndh%C4%81r%C4%AB_Dharmapada>`_ (Texts from the Split Collection 3),  Annual Report of the International Research Institute for Advanced Buddhology at Soka University for the Academic Year 2015, pp. 23-62.
+- Falk, Harry, (2015), `A New Gāndhārī Dharmapada <https://www.academia.edu/11754140/A_new_G%C4%81ndh%C4%81r%C4%AB_Dharmapada>`_ (Texts from the Split Collection 3),  Annual Report of the International Research Institute for Advanced Buddhology at Soka University for the Academic Year 2015, pp. 23-62.
 The International Research Institute of Advanced Buddhology at Soka University, Tokyo, Japan.

 - Lenz, Timothy, Glass, Andrew, Bhikshu Dharmamitra, (2003), A New Version of the Gāndhārī Dharmapada and a Collection of Previous-Birth Stories, British Library Kharoṣṭhī Fragments, University of Washington Press, Seattle, USA and London, UK.